-Each dissertator must schedule annual meetings with his/her dissertation committee to present a progress report on his/her research activities.
+Each dissertator must schedule annual meetings with their dissertation committee to present a progress report on research activities.
 The committee will evaluate research progress and provide feedback on research direction.
 The Preliminary Exam committee chair will provide a brief summary of the deliberations and upload this to the Education Portal.